sajya/sajya.github.io/source/docs/batch.md

 ---
-title: Batch request for JSON-RPC
+title: Batch/Notification requests for JSON-RPC
 description: Batch processing allows you to optimize your application by combining multiple requests into a single JSON object.
 extends: _layouts.documentation
 section: content
 ---

-# Request
+# Requests

 ----